merlos/MapCache/README.md

 ```
 After setting up map cache browsed areas of the map will be kept on disk.
 If user browses again that area it will use the local version.

-Note that in current version `0.7.1` cache has not expiration date so if you need to get a new version of the map you must call `clear()` which will wipe out the whole cache.
+Note that in current version cache has not expiration date so if you need to get an updated version of the tiles you must call `clear()` which will wipe out the whole cache.

 ```swift
 mapCache.clear() {